Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By RetroAdvance64.
 - A direct remake to the original Spider.

+spider 57:
+- By JigglypuffGD.
+- Collab with KazooTheCat.

 spider 60:
 - By Drian114.
 - Reference to the boss seen in the level "Critical Hit"  from The Impossible Game 2.